JeroenWeberNedzink/misstanden/README.md

 Internal whistleblower/case-management portal built with React, Supabase, Auth0, and PHP API helpers.

+## At A Glance

+This repository contains:
+- A reporter-facing portal for anonymous/known incident submission
+- A secure ticket access portal for reporters
+- A handler/admin case-management interface
+- Workflow + SLA orchestration
+- Localized UI + localized mail notifications

 It supports:
 - Anonymous incident reporting
 - Secure ticket access for reporters